rispr/phreeqc_web/README.md

 4) Plot spatial profiles (uphill diffusion example)
 5) Simulate electrokinetic transport

-Each example is independent and should provide a starting point to develop more complex applications.
+Each example is independent and provides a starting point to develop more complex applications.

 # Do I need to compile IPhreeqc to make it work?

 No, Phreeqc Web is ready to run.
 Actually, the source code of Iphreeqc is taken from the USGS website (https://www.usgs.gov/software/phreeqc-version-3) and it is automatically compiled using GitHub actions (available for this repo here: https://github.com/rispr/phreeqc_web/blob/main/.github/workflows/compile_on_upload.yml).
-Every time a new source code is uploaded in this repo it is automatically compiled and a Linux library is generated (https://github.com/rispr/phreeqc_web/tree/main/Iphreeqc_compiled) which is ready to be used by IPhreeqc, just by changing a link in Google Colab.
+Every time a new source code is uploaded in this repository it is automatically compiled and a Linux library is generated (https://github.com/rispr/phreeqc_web/tree/main/Iphreeqc_compiled) which is ready to be used by IPhreeqc, just by changing a link in Google Colab.

 # Feedback?
 Suggestions?
 Requests of new features?